 CenturyLink focuses on bundling and retention

-The top cable companies continue to show strong momentum in the US (SPY) broadband space.
-Charter Communications (CHTR) and Comcast (CMCSA) adding the most broadband subscribers over the past few quarters, given the higher speeds.
-Let’s take a look at the performance of CenturyLink’s (CTL) Broadband segment, which is a key growth driver for the company.
+Top US cable companies continue to show strong momentum in the broadband market, with Comcast (CMCSA) and Charter Communications (CHTR) adding the most broadband customers over the last few quarters, thanks to their higher speeds.
+Let’s take a look at the performance of CenturyLink’s (CTL) broadband component, a key growth driver for the telecom company.

-CenturyLink has been refocusing on procuring higher-value bundle subscribers and putting comparatively less emphasis on standalone broadband customers.
-Bundled offerings provide a net positive NPV (net present value) driven by lower churn characteristics.
+CenturyLink has been refocusing on acquiring higher-value bundle customers and putting less emphasis on standalone broadband subscribers.
+Bundled offerings provide a positive NPV (net present value), driven by lower churn.

 CenturyLink’s broadband customer acquisitions

-In the first quarter, CenturyLink lost 58,000 broadband subscribers.
-As of the first quarter, the company served ~5.0 million broadband customers, an ~5.8% reduction YoY (year-over-year).
-However, CenturyLink’s management plans to address these subscriber losses with new lifetime pricing offers as well as higher-speed solutions.
+In 4Q17, CenturyLink lost 105,000 broadband subscribers.
+As of 4Q17, the company was serving ~5.7 million broadband customers, a ~4.8% reduction year-over-year.
+However, CenturyLink’s management plans to address these customer losses with new lifetime pricing offers and higher speeds.